-Devon provides in-house training, drills and exercises for employees on the NIMS Incident Command System (ICS) to ensure timely, effective response to weather events, operational incidents, supply disruptions and other emergencies.
+Devon’s corporate emergency management function leads our emergency response and recovery efforts for weather events, operational incidents, supply disruptions and other incidents.
+To manage emergency response in cooperation with community agencies, we follow the Federal Emergency Management Agency’s (FEMA) National Incident Management System (NIMS).
+We provide in-house training, drills and exercises on the NIMS Incident Command System (ICS) to promote timely, effective incident response.
 The head of our emergency management program is a certified Emergency Manager and ICS instructor, which strengthens our capabilities.
-We also have more than 200 employees trained as floor wardens to lead occupants of buildings and facilities companywide to safety and provide medical assistance during an emergency.
+In addition, about 150 employees are trained as floor wardens to lead occupants of buildings and facilities to safety and provide medical assistance during an emergency.

-Devon engages fire departments, law enforcement, emergency management and emergency medical services to ensure preparedness.
+To help ensure preparedness, Devon engages law enforcement, fire departments, emergency management and emergency medical services.
 We follow the U.S. Department of Homeland Security Exercise and Evaluation Program, which allows us to provide community partners with documentation that validates their participation for federal funding and medical facility accreditation requirements.

-In addition to maintaining proficiency in our operating areas, we advocate for strong emergency management capabilities at the federal level.
-The head of our emergency management program serves as the chair of the Oil and Natural Gas Subsector Coordinating Council that works closely with the U.S. Departments of Energy and Homeland Security.
-In this role, Devon leads efforts to ensure that coordination for physical and cybersecurity preparedness remains at the forefront among oil and gas industry and government partners.
+In addition to maintaining proficiency in our operating areas, Devon advocates for strong emergency management capabilities throughout industry and government.
+In 2020, the head of our emergency management program served as the chair of the Oil and Natural Gas Subsector Coordinating Council that works closely with the U.S. Departments of Energy and Homeland Security on physical and cybersecurity preparedness.
+Through our involvement in the National Association of State Energy Officials (NASEO), Devon was invited to participate in establishing Oklahoma’s energy assurance plan to assist the state with physical and cybersecurity during an energy emergency.
+We’re proud to help our home state in this public-private partnership.

-After every exercise and actual response, we document areas for improvement, best practices and strengths.
-Corrective actions are incorporated into Devon’s environmental, health and safety (EHS) incident tracking system.
+Devon documents areas for improvement, best practices and strengths after every exercise and actual response.
+Corrective actions are incorporated into our EHS incident management system.
 When emergencies and incidents occur, our continuous improvement efforts and training enable us to protect our workforce, our neighbors and our assets.
 In turn, we’re protecting our business and license to operate.